 We organised our bags and beds and headed down to the water for a swim at sunset… or float should I say!
 Whilst the saline waters did make you buoyant, I felt it was more so on my visit to the Dead Sea.
 Make sure you bring thick shoes for the walk down to the lake to avoid ripping your feet to shreds.

 Our bivouac had been set up behind a row of rocks in an attempt to shield from the strong winds.
 The 4x4s has been strategically placed around the dinner table so our food didn’t take flight.
 The pinky-peachy sunset across the white plains was a beauty then we were rewarded with another night gazing at the stars in the clear sky.
+Waking up to the vivid orange sun rising behind the mountains was the best way to start the day!

 Depending on your country of origin, there may be some differences in the length your visa is valid for but all travellers are required to obtain a visa for Djibouti.
 Evidence of a return ticket is required and ensure you have 6 months validity on your passport.